Blade Length: 21.19″

 The name Sansibar was first called “pang sibak”, in which “pang” means “for” and “sibak” means “to chop” in Filipino dialects.
 So, pang sibak means “for chopping.”
 Later, the term evolved into “pang sibar” which means the same in Tagalog.
 Other explanations are “san sibak,” meaning “one” (san or isan or isang) and “chop” (sibak) so to put the two words together, “san-sibak” means “one chop!”
 Much later, the name sansibar was adopted even though every Filipino dialect differs on most every island.
 The sound and the pronunciation of the word “Sansibar” changed until the occupation by America …and then the word “Sansibar” was used as the standard name for this particular sword design.

 This particular history is only one version, supported by the beliefs of the Filipino people.
 Any other history of this sword may not be well known since more popular swords like the “Katipunan” and “Pinute” were used by the katipuneros.
 Those swords are widely used in everyday tasks as tools and for survival, so the Sansibar’s image, shape and style was temporarily forgotten.
 Then again, the Sansibar was also used by many of the katipuneros for all out combat purposes due to its perfectly engineered balance and lightning speed.

 One thing you should know, all Sansibars do not double as tools.
 This was, back in the day, strictly a weapon for combat and self defense.
-Using the Sansibar outdoors for chopping trees are incorrect uses.
-There are swords out there that double as a tool/weapon…this one is strictly for killing purposes going back to ancient times.
-Filipinos were very careful in the designs of differences between jungle tool, combat or doubling for both.
+Like all long swords, using the Sansibar outdoors for chopping trees down are incorrect uses.
+There are swords out there that double as a tool/weapon…this one is strictly for combat purposes going back to ancient times.
+Filipinos were very careful in the designs of differences between jungle tool, combat or doubling as both.
 Historically, all cultures were the same way with their swords.
 Taking pride in your survival weapon in whatever category has been and always will be important.